-We all know how important it is to fill in any visa application correctly however recently an elderly man was refused a visa to the US because he accidently said he was a terrorist!
+We all know how important it is to fill in any travel document application correctly however recently an elderly man was refused his travel authorisation to the US because he accidently said he was a terrorist!

 Reported by The Independent, John Stevenson was due to fly out on a last chance dream trip to New York with his wife when disaster struck.
 The couple who have been married for decades had saved every penny for their holiday.
 Mr Stevenson is 70 years old and has always dreamed of a holiday in New York and with his age he believed this would be his last ever chance to travel to the US.

-Mr Stevenson was applying online for an ESTA (electronic system for travel authorisation) which is a document that allows you to travel to the US without going through the sometimes long and arduous application process for a full tourist visa.
-There are many countries across the globe who are part of this visa waiver programme and the UK is one of them.
+Mr Stevenson was applying online for an ESTA (electronic system for travel authorisation) which is a document that allows you to travel to the US without going through the sometimes long and arduous application process for a full tourist travel document.
+There are many countries across the globe who are part of this waiver programme and the UK is one of them.

 A simple phone call would have saved this man’s dream holiday and prevented all of his devastation.